-Due to its exemplary efforts worldwide, this club has been the two time recipient of the Rotary District 7980 coveted Pettengill Award.
+Due to its exemplary efforts worldwide, this club has been the three time recipient of the Rotary District 7980 coveted Pettengill Award, the latest in 2010.

 In 2008 the Madison Club celebrated 80 years of service with a special evening event that was attended by a large group of Rotarians, including the District Governor and nineteen past presidents of the Club.
 Citations were received from Rotary International President D. K. Lee, Rotary District Governor Rick Benson and Connecticut Governor Jodi Rell.